-- 44. IFC and IFC-AMC had the power to force Dinant to stop or at least decrease the killings by calling in their loans or taking action under their investment contracts, which include requirements that Dinant comply with IFC environmental and social standards; but they declined to do so. - 45.
+- 37. This violence continues in plain sight even as Dinant takes pains to cleanse its negative image in the United States.
+Dinant has hired the Washington D.C. public relations firm, Tricuro LLC, to depict Dinant as a sustainable company that provides jobs for local communities. - 38.
+IFC and IFC-AMC have the power to force Dinant to stop or at least decrease the killings by calling in their loans or taking action under their investment contracts, which include requirements that Dinant comply with IFC environmental and social standards; but they have declined to do so. - 39.
 Because IFC and IFC-AMC's response has been inadequate at best and harmful at worst, and due to the lack of other options for the affected farmers to achieve a legal remedy for their suffering, the Plaintiffs now turn to this Court in search of justice.
-They have exhausted every mechanism available to them within IFC or the CAO, and there is no hope of redress in Honduras, which lacks an adequate and impartial forum for these claims and where human rights lawyers and advocates are regularly murdered. - 46.
+They have exhausted every mechanism available to them within IFC or the CAO, and there is no hope of redress in Honduras, which lacks an adequate and impartial forum for these claims. - 40.
 While IFC boasts of its mission to "end extreme poverty by 2030 and boost prosperity in every developing country," IFC and IFC-AMC have knowingly entered one of the world's most persistent and abusive land conflicts, and taken the side of Dinant, a primary author of that violence.
-In the words of one farmer in the Bajo Aguán, IFC is not "ending poverty"; it is "ending the lives of the poor." - 47.
-This case is not simply about whether IFC and Defendant IFC-AMC made reasonable investments in order to meet their poverty alleviation goals.
-This case is about Defendants IFC and IFC-AMC knowingly backing a Honduran businessman and company that have repeatedly engaged in serious, well-documented human rights abuses against smallholder farmers, and then continuing their substantial financial support even as the abuses continued because it benefited them to do so.
+In the words of one farmer in the Bajo Aguán, IFC is not "ending poverty"; it is "ending the lives of the poor."

+41. This case is not simply about whether IFC and Defendant IFC-AMC made reasonable investments in order to meet their poverty alleviation goals.
+This case is about IFC and Defendant IFC-AMC knowingly backing a Honduran businessman and company that have repeatedly engaged in serious, well-documented human rights abuses against smallholder farmers, and then continuing their substantial financial support even as the abuses continued.